dileepdail/Servlet-And-JSP-Projects/README.md

 * In this, Java code can be inserted in HTML/ XML pages or both.
 * JSP is first converted into servlet by JSP container before processing the client’s request.

+## How JSP Translated into Servlet?

+The JSP engine loads the JSP page from disk and converts it into a servlet content.
+This conversion is very simple in which all template text is converted to println() statements and all JSP elements are converted to Java code.
+This code implements the corresponding dynamic behavior of the page.

+There are four main section in JSP page:

+1. Directive:

+<%@ page import="java.util.Date" %> converts to import in Servlet

+2. Declaration:

+<%!
+int i = 0;
+}

+converts to class variable in Servlet

+3. Scriptlet:

+<% int x = i %> converts into content of Servlet service method

+4. Expression

+<%=x%> convert into servlet out.println("x")